Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Draft contests are not constrained by salary caps.
 Entrants draft a team from a pool of players, just like in normal fantasy.

 In draft contests, the pool of players available is shared between entrants.
 Once someone selects an athlete, no one else can pick him/her.
-Contestants pick players to form their squads one after another in a snake format (last pick of first round gets first pick of second round), with around 30 – 60 seconds to do so.
+Contestants pick players to form their squads one after another in a snake format (the last pick of the first round gets the first pick of the second round), with around 30 to 60 seconds to do so.

 You’ll earn points based on how well your players perform in the game.
 Like salary cap contests, the most successful entrants win prizes at the end of the event.
 The number of entrants can be as little as 2 and as high as 12.

-Underdog Fantasy and Sleeper are the best option for DFS drafts.
+Underdog and Sleeper are the best DFS sites for drafts.

 This new type of DFS game works the same way as player prop bets at sportsbooks.
-Essentially, you're predicting whether a specific player (or several players) will go over or under a specific stat total and playing against the house.
+Essentially, you're predicting whether a specific player (or several players) will go higher or lower than a specific stat total and playing against the house.

 For example, you can take Kevin Durant to score more than 30.5 and Ja Morant to score under 28.5 points in an NBA game.
 The more picks you add, the bigger the payout.
 In most cases, you’re competing against the house and not other participants.